 “It’s a sign of rebellion!”

 The whistle has blown.
-We jump into the blaring cyan grid-world of the James Carter High pool, and I have my mouth open so blauhrighfmprghpfff haah, haah, m’ugggh mmfpht…
+We jump into the blaring cyan grid-world of the Jimmy Carter High pool, and I have my mouth open so blauhrighfmprghpfff haah, haah, m’ugggh mmfpht…

 In the confusion–

 Beyond my stinging eyes–

 Between my windmilling left arm and the lane dividers–

 For a frenzied second, I see Lamar’s legs.